HoseaCodes/CareerConnect/README.md

 # Career Connect

-A web app for gathering and displaying recipes, and food jokes.
+A web app for gathering and displaying new profiles.

 ## Screenshots
 ____________________